So, you’ve decided to start toilet training your toddler. Now what? How do you actually start?

 3. Watch them for signs that they need to go

-Crossing their legs, dancing around, passing wind, going quiet – and take them at predictable times – after a nap, after lunch etc.
+Watch your child constantly.
+Look for the signs they need to go – such as crossing their legs, dancing around, passing wind, going quiet.
+Also make sure you take them to the toilet at predictable times – after a nap, after lunch etc.

 4. If you think they need to go or if they start to go take them to the toilet